 Was it hard for learners to find work?

-What they found was that 70% of apprenticeship and 86% of learnership participants who completed their qualification “experienced a smooth transition directly into stable employment”.
+Researchers found that 70% of apprenticeship and 86% of learnership participants who completed their qualification “experienced a smooth transition directly into stable employment”.

 90% of those who completed a learnership reported that they were employed in permanent positions.
 Most were absorbed by the formal sector in large private firms or by the public sector.
 Learnerships combine theoretical and on-the-job practice, or experiential learning (gaining experience).
 More than half became employed at the same workplace as their experiential training.